 The John Lyman Center for the Performing Arts features an open-thrust stage as the focal point for its 1,568-seat theater.
 Semicircular in design, Lyman Center provides the setting for both University and public entertainment, as well as for meetings, conferences, and cultural activities.
 The Robert Kendall Drama Lab, located inside the center, houses the Theatre Department's instructional program and offers an excellent space for experimental plays and other events.

-For further information or more details about the judicial process, contact the Office of Judicial Affairs at (203) 392-6188 or visit the office website at: SouthernCT.edu/judicialaffairs.
+For further information or more details, contact the Office of Student Conduct & Civic Responsibility at (203) 392-5190 or visit the office website at: SouthernCT.edu/judicialaffairs.

 Student Activities and Organizations